-A specialist is a doctor who provides health care services for a specific disease or part of the body.
-There are many kinds of specialists.
-Here are a few examples:

-- ☐ Cardiologists care for patients with heart conditions. - ☐ Orthopedists care for patients with certain bone, joint, or muscle conditions.
+A specialist is a doctor who provides health care services for a specific disease or part of the body There are many kinds of specialists.
+Here are a few examples: □ Oncologists care for patients with cancer. ☐ Cardiologists care for patients with heart conditions. ☐ Orthopedists care for patients with certain bone, joint, or muscle conditions.